The 2021 Google Algorithm Page Experience Update

 Largest Contentful Paint (LCP)

-As opposed to FCP, the LCP metric measures when page-to-page navigation appears complete to a user.
+As opposed to FCP, the LCP metric measures how quickly the main element above the fold is ready for the user.
 More technically, LCP measures the render time of the largest image or text block visible within the viewport.
 Google recommends sites aim to keep LCP under 2.5 seconds for 75% of their page loads.

 High LCP (over 4.0 sec) = Bad